Fishermen's cabin (Rorbu)

 - Walk 15 minutes to Å and join an organized fishing trip to add fresh fish to your dinner menu.

-- If you are more adventureous, there are many peaks in the area you can explore,with various difficulty levels.
+- If you are more adventurous, there are many peaks in the area you can explore, with various difficulty levels; however you should only attempt this if you are experienced in winter conditions and avalanche training.
+Speak to locals before setting out, and be cautious.

 - You can also enquire with the local adventure companies, that offer diving tours, sea rafting tours, climbing, kayaking, hiking and biking tours to name some.